Source materials for "Conversations With Crazy Horse" by Bruce Brown

 Note

 ONE OF the enduring mysteries of Crazy Horse is whether or not he ever allowed himself to be photographed.
-Most of the people who personally knew him agreed with Horn Chips and Billy Garnett and Dr. Valentine McGillycuddy that "he never had his picture taken...
+Most of the people who knew him personally -- such as Horn Chips, Billy Garnett and Dr. Valentine McGillycuddy -- agreed that "he never had his picture taken...
 He was very peculiar about that."

-No acknowledged photograph of Crazy Horse -- on horseback or otherwise -- emerged during the lifetime of the people who knew him, but several nominees have been put forward since.
+No authenticated photograph of Crazy Horse -- on horseback or otherwise -- has ever emerged, but several nominees have been put forward since his murder.
 Here are the main candidates, and the reasons why none of them is, in fact, a photo of Crazy Horse.

-Still the dream persists that Short Bull was correct, and somewhere in some musty archive there is a picture of an unknown Indian on a pinto war pony.
-This is the El Dorado of Crazy Horse studies...
+David Humphrey Miller's 1939 sketch of Crazy Horse's famous "eagle horn," or eagle bone war whistle...Still, the dream persists that Short Bull was correct, and somewhere in some musty archive there is a picture of an unknown Indian on a pinto war pony.
+This is the El Dorado of Crazy Horse studies.

 -- Bruce Brown